viylouu/cacao/README.md

-# cocoa
+# cacao
-cocoa is a minimal game engine written in c99 with basically *no* dependencies
+cacao is a minimal game engine written in c99 with basically *no* dependencies

 ## license
 this project is licensed under the LGPLv3 copyleft license